What's it like for students at WGU?

 At WGU, your experience is our obsession!
 You're in charge of your college education—but you're never alone.

 Find out how different WGU is about personalizing and supporting your education.

 WGU creates career growth.

 Are you looking for a career path that provides you with a sense of accomplishment as you help others?
-If you earn an online bachelor of arts degree in interdisciplinary studies (elementary education), you can become a certified elementary school teacher, meaning you'll work with children to help them learn reading, writing and many other skills that are necessary for success.
+If you earn an online bachelor of arts degree in elementary education, you can become a certified elementary school teacher, meaning you'll work with children to help them learn reading, writing and many other skills that are necessary for success.
 This career is great for those who enjoy working with kids, want to make a difference, and seek a career with potential for growth.

-With a degree in K-8 education, you can work in elementary and middle schools.
+With a degree in elementary education, you can work in elementary and middle schools.
 Depending on the structure of the institution, you may find yourself teaching one core group of students all day or a rotation of classes.
-Educators who focus on younger groups tend to teach all subjects in one classroom.
-Teachers who lead older classes (like seventh and eighth grade) may have students who move about the school, allowing them to specialize in a subject of particular interest.
-If you plan on becoming an interdisciplinary teacher, consider these specialties:
+Educators who focus on the elementary school ages tend to teach all subjects in one classroom.
+Some of the subjects you'll introduce young minds to include:

 Positions in the field.

 “WGU has allowed me to achieve something I wanted to do right out of high school—to teach children.
 It has given me a sense of pride and helped me earn the respect of my colleagues.”
 Terri King

 B.A.
 Interdisciplinary Studies (Elementary Education)